indyramp/unofficial-flexpool/README.txt

   No.

-- Can my XCH be stolen with the secret key?
+- Can my XCH be stolen using the farmer secret key?

   Short answer: No. Long answer, only 0.25 XCH farmer reward can be stolen, and only if the hacker is having access to both your farmer secret key,